 Your guidelines should outline what kind of designs you want to use, so it’s important to define which are the acceptable types of visual content to be included in your posts (videos, custom images, screenshots, diagrams and charts, gifs, memes…).

 If you plan to use a lot of custom graphics, we suggest you design a template or two that you can reuse for most of your custom graphics.
-For example, we have a template for custom images on our blog:
+For example, we have a template for custom images on our blog (an old example but still serves the purpose):

 It’s just another way to build a recognizable style and speed up the whole content development process.